-iii) communicating the meanings of those terms to each community of faith within the bounds served by the regional council; and b) making decisions on the property of communities of faith remaining after the communities of faith cease to exist; and c) buying, selling, leasing, and renovating regional property, and distributing any proceeds within denominational guidelines.
+iii) communicating the meanings of those terms to each community of faith within the bounds served by the regional council; and

 There are three exceptions to the regional council's responsibility for making decisions about the property of communities of faith that are congregations.
 They are set out in Congregational Life G.2.2.2, G.2.2.3, and G.2.2.4.